-- 16.13 Prior to application of the reinforcing mesh, a bead of low-modulus silicone sealant is applied at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.
-Alternatively, the appropriate sealing tape may be used between the insulation and the object to provide a weatherproof seal, or a surface-applied fillet of low-modulus silicone sealant can be used between the render and the object. - 16.14 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag, for a minimum of 5 minutes with an electric paddle mixer to disperse the additives. - 16.15 Building corners, door and window heads and jambs are formed using angle corner beads fixed over the surface of the basecoat using fir tree fixings in accordance with the manufacturer's instructions.
+- 16.13 Prior to the application of the reinforcement mesh, a bead of low-modulus silicone sealant is applied at window and door frames, overhanging eaves, gas and electricity meter boxes, and wall vents, or where the render abuts any other building material or surface.
+Alternatively, an appropriate sealing tape may be used between the insulation and the object to provide a weatherproof seal, or a surface-applied fillet of low-modulus silicone sealant can be used between the render and the object. - 16.14 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag for a minimum of 5 minutes with an electric paddle mixer to disperse the additives. - 16.15 Building corners, door and window heads and jambs are formed using mesh angle profiles bonded to the insulation in accordance with the manufacturer's instructions.

-Application of 30-year durability system - mechanical fixings through the boards
+Application of 30-year durability system - mechanical fixings through the slabs

-16.16 After the boards are initially fixed to the wall, holes are drilled through the insulation board into the substrate wall to the required depth at the specified frequency and pattern, six to seven fixings per square metre (see Figure 5).
-The mechanical fixings are inserted and tapped or screwed firmly into place, securing the boards to the substrate.
+16.16 After the slabs are initially fixed to the wall, holes are drilled through the slab into the substrate wall to the required depth at the specified frequency and pattern, six to seven fixings per square metre (see Figure 4).
+The mechanical fixings are inserted and tapped or screwed firmly into place, securing the slabs to the substrate.

-16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump.

-16.18 Reinforcing mesh is applied and immediately embedded in the wet basecoat using the trowel.
-The sheets of reinforcing mesh should be overlapped by a minimum of 100 mm and diagonal patches of mesh, approximately 300 by 200 mm, should also be installed at the corners of window/door openings (see Figure 6).

-16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered with basecoat, and a second 3 mm thick coat of basecoat should be applied, to give a total render thickness of 6 mm.
-The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
+- 16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.18 The reinforcing mesh is immediately embedded in the wet basecoat using the trowel.
+The sheets of reinforcing mesh should be overlapped by a minimum of 100 mm.
+In addition, diagonal patches of reinforcing mesh (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 5). - 16.19 It is important to ensure that the mesh is free of wrinkles and completely covered.
+A second 3 mm thick application of basecoat should be applied, to give a total render thickness of 6 mm.
+The surface of the basecoat should be sponged up smooth to provide a smooth surface for Struc-Sil..